jeepdrvr71/M5Dial-Airplane-Tracker/README.md

 🕹️ How to Use
 Booting Up: The device will connect to Wi-Fi and securely log in to OpenSky.

+Location: is manually set in LAT and LONG coordinates.
+Tried an autolocation method but it seemed to slow things down with the ESP32

 Zooming: Turn the outer dial.
 Counter-clockwise zooms out (up to 240 miles), clockwise zooms in (down to 30 miles).